Egypt: Alexandria to Aswan

 Tour Overview

 Journey the length of Egypt on an in-depth exploration of this ancient and storied land.
 Guided by an expert tour leader, we discover the old and new in Cairo, marvel at the iconic pyramids of Giza, and explore Alexander the Great’s Alexandria.
-It’s then to Aswan, where we immerse ourselves in the indigenous Nubian culture, before a cruise down the Nile and an exploration of the magnificent Valley of the Kings.
-This itinerary is valid for departures from 1 Nov, 2022 to 31 Mar, 2025.
-For other departure dates, please contact us. ...more ...less
+It’s then to Aswan, where we immerse ourselves in the indigenous Nubian culture, before a cruise down the Nile and an exploration of the magnificent Valley of the Kings. ...more ...less

 Highlights